 As with cars, sometimes things can go wrong.
-However, niggling issues are rare in the Jet Ski and personal watercraft world, and problems are usually fixed as a running change, during routine maintenance, or before the watercraft is delivered.
+However, niggling issues are usually fixed as a running change, during routine maintenance, or before the watercraft is delivered.

 So while you may hear horror stories about various brands, it’s worth asking yourself if that particular Jet Ski or personal watercraft was properly maintained – or was it abused or neglected, or not serviced correctly?

 In general terms, Sea-Doo watercraft have enviable user-friendly ergonomics and efficient engines, Yamaha Waverunners have above average handling in rough water and intuitive handling in flat water and medium chop, and Kawasaki has heavy duty, durable hull designs.

 As this article was published, the standard factory warranties in Australia across all three brands varied: Sea-Doo (two years), Yamaha (three years) and Kawasaki (five years).
 These terms can change during special promotional periods, so be sure to check.

 However, the warranties are only as good as the condition and routine maintenance of each Jet Ski or personal watercraft.

 While you are not compelled to service within the dealer network – and many owners service watercraft themselves or use independent mechanics – there are advantages of having a certified dealer perform routine maintenance.